cloudmesh-community/fa19-516-148/project/pi-setup.md

 <!-- vim: set tw=79 fo+=t fo-=l: -->

 After burning the Pis we need to set up the Pis.
 We developed a convenient set of deployment scripts that makes this possible.

+### Configuring Inventory
 First, you must use cloudmesh-inventory to add your Pis to the inventory.

 ```bash
 $ cms inventory add pi[1-5] --cluster CLUSTER_NAME --service pi_kubernetes --label worker